 St. Baldrick's Foundation "Brave the Shave"

-"Brave the Shave" is a fund raising head shaving event for the St. Baldrick's Foundation, a non-profit supporting Northern Nevada Children's Cancer Foundation.
-The fun and family friendly event is open to the general community, schools, and businesses.
+"Brave the Shave" is a fundraising head-shaving event for the St. Baldrick's Foundation, a non-profit supporting Northern Nevada Children's Cancer Foundation.
+The fun and family-friendly event are open to the general community, schools, and businesses.
 There will be activities for children, including face painting and a photo booth.
 There will be two Reno / Tahoe events.

-Patrick's Day and that means it's time to "get your green on" by making a Leprechaun hat and a rainbow mobile.
-So, wear your green and have some Irish fun with us.
+It's almost St. Patrick's Day and that means it's time to "get your green on" by making a Leprechaun hat and a rainbow mobile.
+So, wear your green and have some Irish fun.
 All ages welcome.

 The Leprechaun Race